TicketKick Written Defenses

 Remember, you are innocent until proven guilty.
 It makes sense to attend traffic school only after the verdict is issued guilty and only if the judge approves it.

 How much does the service cost?

 Cell phone tickets cost a Flat FeeTM of $99.
 Red light camera tickets cost a Flat FeeTM of $249.
 All other violations cost a Flat FeeTM of $199.
-All Flat Fees are eligible for our industry exclusive money back guarantee, less our administrative fee ($50 for cell phone tickets, $150 for red light camera tickets, and $120 for all other violations) and anything reduced by the court if your case is not dismissed through Trial by Written Declaration.
+We offer a partial refund of our Flat Fee less our administrative fee ($50 for cell phone tickets, $150 for red light camera tickets, and $120 for all other violations) and any amount your fine is reduced by the court if your case is not dismissed through Trial by Written Declaration.

 What do I get when I buy the TicketKick® service?